danyeaw/danyeaw.github.io/posts/github-actions-automate-your-python-development-workflow.md

 2. Python package - test on multiple Python versions
 3. Publish Python Package - publish a package to PyPI using Twine

+Below is the workflow I had in mind:
+![workflow image]
+I want to start with a lint job that is run, and once that has successfully completed I want to start parallel jobs using the multiple versions of Python that my library supports.

 For these libraries, the 2nd workflow was the closest for what I was looking for, since I wanted to test on multiple versions of Python.
 I selected the `Set up this workflow` option.
 GitHub then creates a new draft YAML file based